theiann/Labyrinth_Plus/README.md

 <img src="logo.png" width="150" alt="Labyrinth+ logo" />

-I'm aware this code looks repetitive and I would refactor it but since I'm not aware of any actual unit testing tools for Geode, I can't easily test to ensure the refactored code works as intended.
+I'm aware this code looks repetitive, and I would like to refactor it, but since I'm not aware of any actual unit testing tools for Geode I can't easily test to ensure the refactored code works as intended.